Kingcom/armips/Readme.md

 .byte value[,...]
 .db value[,...]
 .ascii value[,...]
+.asciiz value[,...]
 dcb value[,...]
 ```

 Inserts the specified sequence of bytes.
 Each parameter can be any expression that evaluates to an integer or a string.
 If it evaluates to an integer, only the lowest 8 bits are inserted.
-If it evaluates to a string, every character is inserted as a byte.
+If it evaluates to a string, every character is inserted as a byte. `.asciiz` inserts a null terminator after the string, while the others omit it.

 ### Write halfwords